SpicyRicecaker/healthy-gamer-wiki-suggestions/procrastination.md

 The world values, as well as rewards, is experience and competence.
 A lot of people are really smart, but they don't amount to much.

-That is probably the way that you feel right now. you feel that despite being so smart, you're not able to accomplish a lot in life.
+That is probably the way that you feel right now.
+You feel that despite being so smart, you're not able to accomplish a lot in life.
 95 percent of gamers say that it's because they are [lazy](https://wiki.healthygamer.gg/en/Motivation).
 Let's reframe from smart or stupid to experienced and inexperienced.

 Your success has nothing to do with your intelligence.
 It has to do with your experience or inexperience and the degree of your competence.
 Think about what you want to do and try to reframe in your mind, that it's not that you are smart or stupid --- you are experienced or inexperienced.